Creating Sustainable Wealth Takes Ongoing Sources of Income

 Our $105 Month Extra Payment Story

-During the first five years of owning your first investment property, you can plan and decide if one or both of you in your relationship will see raises, earn extra money through additional shifts, earn more money through advancement or even look to adding part-time employment.
+During the first five years of owning your first investment property, you can plan and decide if one or both of you in your relationship will see raises.
+Or earn extra money through additional shifts, earn more money through advancement, or even add part-time employment.

 I showed you the power of $50 additional a week and what it can do to your investment real estate pay down.
-If you even took half of your new found income and enjoyed the other half how would this impact your net worth?
+For instance, if you even took half of your newfound income and enjoyed the other half, how would this impact your net worth?

 Take Action Now

 If you followed this one piece of advice, what would your financial world look like in 5, 10 or 20 years?
 Use my example above and use it in your current situation.

 I would love to hear your comments on adding $105 a month to your mortgage paydown has impacted your financial foundation.